aimi-lab/marp_slides_template/README.md

 ----------------

-1. install node.js from https://nodejs.org/en/download/ and verify it was successful
+1. install node.js from https://nodejs.org/en/download/ and make sure it was successful
 ```
 $ node --version
 ```